aaron-grau/curic/full-stack-project/homeworks/ux/README.md

 [Asana][asana], and other similar applications for inspiration.

 Organize and wrap the given content in the appropriate html elements, then write styles for each element in `styles.css`.
+You are allowed to rearrange the content if you think it would make more sense in a different order.

 You should create html elements and styles for:
 * Nav bar
 * Footer